subaquatic-pierre/divesandybeach-flask/README.md

 ### Templates
 Templates are rendered using jinja 2.
 All data is returned from routes within the controller.
-Data passed onto the templates is the rendered into html using vairables and looks. layout.html is used to extend the layout of each page to prevent repeating code.
+Data passed onto the templates is the rendered into html using variables and looks. layout.html is used to extend the layout of each page to prevent repeating code.

 ### CSS
-All custome styles are writen in SCSS.
+All customer styles are written in SCSS.
 Ruby SASS is then used to compile SCSS into CSS.
 Bootstrap is imported with CDN to improve site performance.

 ### Javascript